-Pursuant to your request, this report of third party presents an independent evaluation, as of December 31, 2018, of the extent and value of the estimated net proved oil, condensate, natural gas liquids (NGL), and gas reserves of certain properties in which Penn Virginia Corporation (Penn Virginia) has represented it holds an interest.
-This evaluation was completed on January 28, 2019.
+Pursuant to your request, this report of third party presents an independent evaluation, as of December 31, 2020, of the extent and value of the estimated net proved oil, condensate, natural gas liquids (NGL), and gas reserves of certain properties in which Penn Virginia Corporation (Penn Virginia) has represented it holds an interest.
+This evaluation was completed on January 29, 2021.
 The properties evaluated herein consist of working and royalty interests located in Texas.
-Penn Virginia has represented that these properties account for 100 percent on a net oil equivalent basis of Penn Virginia’s net proved reserves as of December 31, 2018.
-The net proved reserves estimates have been prepared in accordance with the reserves definitions of Rules 4–10(a) (1)–(32) of Regulation S–X of the Securities and Exchange Commission (SEC) of the United States.
+Penn Virginia has represented that these properties account for 100 percent on a net equivalent barrel basis of Penn Virginia’s net proved reserves as of December 31, 2020.
+The net proved reserves estimates have been prepared in accordance with the reserves definitions of Rules 4–10(a) (1)–(32) of Regulation S–X of the United States Securities and Exchange Commission (SEC).
 This report was prepared in accordance with guidelines specified in Item 1202 (a)(8) of Regulation S–K and is to be used for inclusion in certain SEC filings by Penn Virginia.

 Definition of Reserves